 Watch a feel-good West End musical

 Few experiences fuel the soul like watching a company of passionate professionals bring a story to life through songs on stage.
 While all good West End musicals offer this experience, you’ll want to choose wisely if you’re currently in the throes of Blue Monday.
 We recommend dodging the tear-jerkers and finding a feel-good musical.
 Our current top pick is & Juliet from pop song-writer supreme Max Martin.
 The new jukebox musical is a glitzy, girl-powered alternative take on Romeo and Juliet that's stuffed with songs you’ll want to sing along to, from ...Baby One More Time and I Kissed a Girl to I Can’t Stop The Feeling.

-Read our full review of Everybody’s Talking About Jamie and book
+Read our full review of & Juliet and book

-While having a hot bath features on almost every article on ‘self care’, hear us out; it’s not merely the act of having a bath that counts, but what you soak your muscles in.
-According to studies, fragrance and scent can have a massive effect on mood – so it makes sense envelope yourself with a whiff of something designed to cheer you up.
-One of our favourites is Aromatic Bath Salts from Neal’s Yard (£15.50); the purifying sea salt mixed with relaxing lavender from the French Alps has remarkable restorative properties.
+While having a hot bath features in almost every article on ‘self-care’, hear us out; it’s not merely the act of having a bath that counts, but what you soak your muscles in.
+According to studies, fragrance and scent can have a massive effect on mood – so it makes sense to envelop yourself within a whiff of something designed to cheer you up.
+One of our favourites is the über-fragrant Stress-Fix Composition Oil by Aveda (£24) for body, bath and scalp.
+The organic lavender and clary sage will ease a frazzled mind and body.